AutoViML/lazytransform/README.md

 ```
 pip install lazytransform
 ```
 Alert!
-When using Colab or Kaggle Notebooks, you must slightly modify installation.
+When using Colab or Kaggle Notebooks, you must use a slightly modify installation process below.
 If you don't do this, you will get weird errors in those platforms!

 ```
 pip install lazytransform --ignore-installed --no-deps